Speech Therapy FAQ

 Do you accept insurance?

-We currently accept Regence and Premera BCBS as "in-network" providers.
-We offer discounted rates for private pay and are able to file for your insurance reimbursement as "out-of-network" for other insurances such as Kaiser, Providence, Aetna and Cigna.
+We currently accept Regence, Premera BCBS, Anthem BCBS, Lifewise of Washington and some Bridgespan plans as "in-network" providers.
+If you have received an authorization for your child to be seen by our clinic through Kaiser then we are able to bill to them in-network as well.
+We offer discounted rates for private pay and are able to file for your insurance reimbursement as "out-of-network" for other insurances such as Providence, Aetna and Cigna.

 What are Developmental Checkups?